1991 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Team England won the opening 36-hole stroke-play qualifying competition, with a 5-under-par score of 715, six strokes ahead of host nation Spain.

 There was no official award for the lowest individual score, but individual leader was Liam White, England, with a 6-under-par score of 138, two strokes ahead of nearest competitors.

 Team England won the gold medal, earning their eighth title, beating team Italy in the final 5–2.